simpleshue/misc/docs/running/training_plan_design.md

 A good habbit to reinforce the mental training is to keep running logs.

-## Top Priority - injury free
+## Priority list

+{. important}
 Overall, injury prevention should be on top of the list.

-## Priority list

 1. Injuery free / General health
     * Rest